 Guidelines for Expense Claims for Cabinet Ministers, Opposition Leaders, and Their Staff

-The Office of the Integrity Commissioner reviews expenses relating to Meals, Hospitality, Travel, Hotel (and similar types of accommodation) that are incurred in the performance of a ministerial, parliamentary assistant, opposition leader and their respective staffs’ duty or function.
+The Office of the Integrity Commissioner reviews expenses relating to Travel, Meals and Hospitality that are incurred in the performance of a ministerial, parliamentary assistant, opposition leader and their respective staffs’ duty or function.

 The review is conducted to ensure that expenses comply with the Allowable Expense Rules (the “Rules”).
 The Integrity Commissioner will also continue to use various resources as a reference point in determining whether an expense is reasonable.

 This document is meant to clarify the Rules by explaining what the Commissioner considers when reviewing expenses, but is not meant to replace the Rules.

 If you are unsure whether an expense is allowable, please contact the Office of the Integrity Commissioner for guidance and advice.

 When reviewing expenses, the Commissioner keeps in mind the Governing Principle of the Rules (Rule 9): Expenses must be "reasonable and appropriate", taking into account the circumstances in which they were incurred.

 In certain instances, it may be necessary and appropriate to make an exception with regards to the amount of an expense or an expense itself.
 If the person approving the expense believes that an exception should be made because of special circumstance(s), these must be well documented with the claim.
 The Commissioner will review the circumstance(s) and reason(s) for the exception before determining whether it is allowable.